 It is important that you understand a truck accident claim is not a personal injury lawsuit.
 The claim notifies the truck driver, the trucking company, and others that you are seeking compensation for damages.
 Even though your insurance may have paid for some medical expenses, catastrophic accidents involving large trucks can leave you with a mountain of bills that can quickly exceed PIP policy limits.
-Since enormous medical debt is a primary cause of personal bankruptcies in our country, chances are an attorney will need to file an actual lawsuit, which, in Florida, must be done within four years of the date of the crash for non-fatal trucking accident injuries.
+Since enormous medical debt is a primary cause of personal bankruptcies in our country, chances are an attorney will need to file an actual lawsuit, which, in Florida, must be done within two years of the date of the crash for non-fatal trucking accident injuries.
 If you fail to file the suit within the time specified by the statute of limitations, it will not be considered by the court.

 Rules of the Road for the Trucking Industry